grigorisg9gr/pyutils/README.md

 #### **Installation**
 To install those tools, you can:
 * clone this repository with ``` git clone https://github.com/grigorisg9gr/pyutils.git```.
 * Pip install it with ```pip install --no-deps -e [path_you_cloned_it]```.
-This editable mode means that every time you modify the source files the content of the actual functions will be modified accordingly.
-Also, the no-deps arg means that the packages required should exist to run the functions, e.g. numpy or os for most files.
+With the editable mode every time you modify the source files the content of the actual functions will be modified accordingly.

 #### **Feedback**
-If you do have any questions or improvements, feel free to open issues here or contribute right away.
+If you do have any questions or improvements, feel free to open issues here or open a pull request.
 Feedback is always appreciated.